Status of Women

 Review data on financial performance of companies with women Board Directors, Wisconsin companies with three or more women on their boards, and gender diversity in S&P 500 companies in Wisconsin and nationwide.

 Crime that disproportionately affect women includes sexual violence, rape, and domestic violence.
-In this section, review five years of data comparing Wisconsin, Racine, and Kenosha in the areas of arrests for rape, sex offenses, and number of female rape victims.
+In this section, review five years of data comparing Wisconsin, Kenosha, and Racine in the areas of arrests for rape, sex offenses, and number of female rape victims.

 Health and Well-Being

-Compare the United States, Wisconsin, Racine, and Kenosha on the following health indicators: Infant Mortality; Teen Births; Depression and Suicide; Breast Cancer; Substance Abuse; Opioid Deaths; and Obesity.
+Compare the United States, Wisconsin, Kenosha, and Racine on the following health indicators: Infant Mortality; Teen Births; Depression and Suicide; Breast Cancer; Substance Abuse; Opioid Deaths; and Obesity.

 Kenosha and Racine sit in the epi-center of regional economic growth and reside in one of the busiest economic corridors in the United States.
 In this section, compare trends in Labor Force Status, Occupational Distribution, and Earnings Gap by Gender in the United States, Wisconsin, Kenosha, and Racine.